Panopticon-Project/panopticon-admin/FRAMEWORK.md

 * Primary activities - Description goes here

 ### Attack Pattern
-A type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.
+The type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.
 Malware should have a short escription and be detailed below.
 Use list
 * [Attack Pattern](URL to source)
 * [Attack Pattern](URL to source)